Yohannfra/Vim-Vim-Project/README.md

 Restore the saved layout if there is one.\
-This command is called on vim startup if g:vim_project_AutoRestoreLayout is set to 1
+This command is called on vim startup if g:vim_project_AutoRestoreLayout is set to 1 and if you don't call vim with command line arguments
 ```vim
 :VimProjectRestoreLayout
 ```